Productivity AI Tools Compared: ChatGPT vs Claude vs Gemini vs Copilot (2026)

 • General-purpose writing across tones and formats.

-• Custom GPTs that codify a recurring office prompt (the same intern, every time).
+• Custom GPTs that codify a recurring office prompt — the same “intern,” every time.

 • Canvas for collaborative editing of a long doc or code file.

-Sample office tasks:
+Two concrete office tasks:

-• Build a Custom GPT named “Weekly Status Rewriter” that takes raw bullets and returns a team-update in your house format.
+• Build a Custom GPT named “Weekly Status Rewriter” that takes raw bullets and returns a team update in your house format.
 Reuse it every Friday.

 • Drop a 100k-row CSV into a chat and ask: